tunjo21/Apate-Hackathon-MQ-/README.md

 ### 3. Status Feedback:
    The table rows and action buttons use a hover state(are raised slightly) to provide a quick and interactive response to the user.
-The modals open and close clearly with smooth transitions, while the empty state prevents any confusion when there is no data available.
+The models open and close clearly with smooth transitions, while the empty state prevents any confusion when there is no data available.

 ### 4. Responsiveness: